dask/dask-blog/_posts/2020-08-21-running-tutorials.md

 Once you're ready to start introduce yourself and a general overview of the tutorial content.
 Then make use of any interaction tools you may have in your chat application.
 In zoom there are buttons that participants can click with labels like "go faster", "go slower", "yes" and "no".
 These are great for getting feedback from the audience when running the tutorial, but it's good to make sure everyone knows where they are and has a go at using them.
 I tend to explain where the buttons are and then ask questions like "have you managed to launch the binder?", "have you used Dask before?" or "are you a Pandas user?".
 You learn a little about your audience and they get familiar with the controls.

 Being interactive means you can also respond to user questions.
 In Dask tutorials we mute everyone by default and encourage folks to type in the text chat.
 We also have an additional instructor who is not delivering the material who is able to watch the chat and answer questions in real time.
 If they feel like a question/answer would be beneficial to the whole group they can unmute and interrupt the presenter in order to bubble it up.
+Be prepared for a wide range of questions from the chat, including topics that are not being actively covered in the tutorial.
+This is often the only time that attendees have real-time access to core maintainers.

 You may not have the resources to have two instructors for every tutorial, Dask is fortunate to have a strong maintainer team, so instead you may want to allocate breaks at the end of each section to answer questions.
 During the labs can be a good time to go back and review any questions.